mondoohq/samples/gke/README.md

 ## Deploy and configure DVWA

-Deploy the DVWA application to your AKS cluster.
+Deploy the DVWA application to your GKE cluster.

 ```bash
 kubectl apply -f ../assets/dvwa-deployment.yml